oppia/oppia-web-developer-docs/Instructions-for-Reviewers.md

 ### Squash-Merging

-Only maintainers can merge PRs into develop.
-Due to changes to Git, we are preferring that maintainers use the 'Squash-Merge' functionality.
-This is a clever feature of GitHub which allows the history of both the author and maintainer who merged it to be retained, while doing a standard squash of all the changes in the PR to a single commit.
-Maintainers should make sure the commit message of this squash is a strong one-line summary of the changes introduced in the PR.
-As is standard Git commit message convention, the squash message should begin with a present-tense, transitive verb.
-For instance:
+_Note that only maintainers can merge PRs into develop._

+If all the commits in a PR are done by a single committer, we recommend using GitHub's 'Squash-Merge' functionality, which you can select as an option from the dropdown that appears after clicking on the green "Merge pull request" button.
+This allows the history of both the author and maintainer who merged it to be retained, while doing a standard squash of all the changes in the PR to a single commit.

+Please ensure that the eventual commit message of the squash is a strong one-line summary of the changes introduced in the PR.
+The squash message should begin with a present-tense, transitive verb, e.g.:

-``Introduces the first version of the collection editor.``
+``Fix #bugnum: Introduce the first version of the collection editor.``

-``Fixes #bugnum.`` or ``Fix #bugnum.``

-``Updates the exploration editor to do X better.``
+``Update the exploration editor to do X better.``

-The message is describing in what way the PR is changing Oppia.
-Feel free to add follow-up sentences after the one-line summary, though those are optional.
-The one-line summary is what will be used when the PR is being added to the CHANGELOG during the next release.
+The message should describe in what way the PR is changing Oppia.
+Getting this message correct is important, since it will be used to compile the CHANGELOG during the next release.
+It's also fine to add optional follow-up sentences after the one-line summary.

 ### Standard Merging

 There are special circumstances when standard merging should be done instead of a squash-merge.
-The possible situations cannot be enumerated here.
-However, commits which have already been squash merged should not be squash merged again.
-For instance, a PR which is a major feature branch with several squash-merged commits should not itself be squash merged.
-We want to retain the history of all those squash-merges, so a standard merge suffices in this situation.
+Generally speaking, commits which have already been squash-merged should not be squash-merged again.
+Also, if there are multiple contributors who have contributed to a PR, please don't squash-merge -- we want to preserve their history.